 Local Associations rely on volunteers.
 If members volunteer just two to four hours this year, you'll have plenty of resources to handle whatever Association activity comes up.
-You may want to consider using a Google form, JotForm, or a paper form like the one shown below.
+You may want to consider using an online document, JotForm, or a paper form like the one shown below.